ErikPohl-Lot49-Projects/Han-Shot-First/README.md

 * A compound selector match will not short-circuit further descendent searches for other compound selector matches deeper in the ViewTree.
 * Output of the lowest-most class in the ViewTree JSON which satisfies the selector match (like a CSS match) is satisfactory.
 * I know there are great, almost-standard Python libraries out there which could have made my work cleaner and easier (ahem, pytest, requests, even parameterized).
 Had I searched PyPi, I might have found specific modules which could have made this work simpler.  *My assumption was that for this effort I'd use only standard library modules.*
+* I assumed JSON viewtree values will not contain spaces for the keys used in selectors.
+This seems to make sense because of the tie to actual naming conventions in the tools represented.

 # Up Next
 - [ ] Attempt complex selectors/selector chaining